opennorth/represent-boundaries/README.md

 This command loads every file for which it can find a definition.
 It looks for definitions in files ending with `definition.py` or `definitions.py` in `BOUNDARIES_SHAPEFILE_DIR` or its subdirectories.

 See the sample definition in [definition.example.py](http://github.com/rhymeswithcycle/represent-boundaries/blob/master/definition.example.py).

+An example for U.S. Congressional districts is already present.
+See the definitions file for where to get the shapefile.

+Note that it's a good idea to keep DEBUG off during this process or Django will try to remember every SQL command.

+## API starting point

+The starting point for exploring the API resources is /boundary-sets.
+From there you'll see references to additional URLs to look at.

+## Maps

+This app can also generate colorful map layers for Google Maps API.
+When loading shapefiles, use the -c option to automatically compute colors for each boundary.
+This adds some extra processing time:

+   python manage.py loadshapefiles -c

+Because the maps are not cached within the app (that's your responsibility) and they require a significant amount of computer resources to generate, the map URLs are disabled by default.
+To enable, place in your urls.py:

+   (r'', include('boundaries.map_urls')),

+Then view a map example at:

+   /map/[your-boundary-set-slug]/

 ## Contact